SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ **
     </ *

 ..
+XXX This would be a much easier example to follow if it didn't have both genereric arguments and an opaque return type at the same time.

+..
 XXX Joining a triangle and a flipped triangle is currently crashing the compiler.
    Probably because it's using "some Shape" as the value for U and either I've done something malformed